techzonesetif/shahid-day-final-repo/README.md

-# Martyr's Day in Algeria Website
+# Algeria Martyr's Day Website

 ## 📌 About the Project
 This website is dedicated to **Martyr's Day in Algeria (18 February)**, honoring the sacrifices of Algerian martyrs who fought for the country's independence.
 The website provides historical insights, tributes, and educational resources.